lagodiuk/lagodiuk.github.io/_posts/2017-03-26-problem_solving_algorithms_and_math.md

 |5|![Pentagon](/images/problem_solving_algorithms_and_math/img38.png)| ![Pentagon recurrence relation](/images/problem_solving_algorithms_and_math/img43.png) |
 |6|![Hexagon](/images/problem_solving_algorithms_and_math/img39.png)| ![Hexagon recurrence relation](/images/problem_solving_algorithms_and_math/img44.png) |
 |7|![Heptagon](/images/problem_solving_algorithms_and_math/img40.png) | ![Heptagon recurrence relation](/images/problem_solving_algorithms_and_math/img45.png) |

+For me it is still an open question, whether there are any pattern with respect to the structure of the derived recurrence relations (it would be good to have a possibility to obtain a recurrence relation, skipping the boilerplate derivation routine).

 ## [Conclusion](#conclusion) ##
 [The brute-force solution]({{page.url}}#brute-force-solution):